-- SY3.2 Rule 52 is deleted. - SY3.3 Add new rule 60.4:
+SY3.2 Add new rule 60.6:

-60.4 When the race committee or protest committee learns, from any source, of an incident involving boats sailing within 40 metres of each other or not responding to a radio hail, it may protest any boat involved.
+60.6 When the race committee or protest committee learns, from any source, of an incident involving boats sailing within 40 metres of each other or not responding to a radio hail, it may protest any boat involved.
+The limitations on the source of information in rules 60.2(a) and 60.3(a) do not apply.

-Note: Approved as an appendix to be placed on the ISAF website for development for this discipline.
-The appendix may be amended with the approval of the ISAF Racing Rules Committee Chairman.
+Note: Approved as an appendix to be placed on the World Sailing website for development of this discipline.
+The appendix may be amended with the approval of the World Sailing Racing Rules Committee.